What qualities does the Cities Program look for in participating students?

 Will participation in the Cities Program limit my choice of major?

 No. The program is designed to be compatible with every major offered at Trinity, including those in the arts, the humanities, the natural sciences, and the social sciences.

 Can Cities Program students study abroad?

 Yes.
-In fact, one of the program’s options for the final requirement centers on overseas study.
-Students in the program are especially well prepared for certain city-focused study-abroad programs (including summer programs) administered by Trinity or affiliated institutions.
+In fact, one of the program’s main expectations centers on overseas study.
+Students in the program are especially well prepared for certain city-focused study-abroad programs (including summer programs) administered by Trinity or other institutions.

 If I am admitted to the Cities Program, will I be entitled to remain in it until completion?